-Members of the advising community at GVSU are invited to participate in a Reading Circle sponsored by the Academic Advisor Professional Development Committee.
-The featured book is the following:
+Last year, members of the advising community at GVSU were invited to participate in a Reading Circle sponsored by the Academic Advisor Professional Development Committee.
+The featured book was: Mindset: The New Psychology of Success

 Mindset is a simple idea discovered by world-renowned Stanford University psychologist Carol Dweck in decades of research on achievement and success – a simple idea that makes all the difference.
 Mindset explains:

 • Why brains and talent don’t bring success